tacaro/Visible_Colony/README.md

 ## Usage
-Currently, on an R-based version exists.
+Currently, only an R-based version exists.
 It requires tidyverse.
 `library(tidyverse)`.

 Within `counter.R`: